postmanlabs/labs-docs/src/pages/docs/postman-cli/postman-cli-options.md

 ## Governance and security

 API governance is the practice of applying a defined set of standards consistently across your API design and testing phases of your development process.
 The Postman CLI includes an API linting command, described below.
+(This feature is available for [Enterprise teams only](https://www.postman.com/pricing/)).

 ### postman api lint